Trade unions in South Africa: Today

-Trade unions are recognized within the 1996 Constitution of South Africa, which provides for the right to join trade unions and for unions to bargain collectively and strike.
+Trade unions are recognised within the 1996 Constitution of South Africa, which provides for the right to join trade unions and for unions to bargain collectively and strike.
 That has translated into the Labour Relations Act, which established the working framework for both unions and employers.

 Three institutions have also been created to further the goals of reducing industrial relations conflict, eliminating unfair discrimination and redressing past discrimination in the workplace: the National Economic Development and Labour Council (NEDLAC), the Labour Court and the Commission for Conciliation, Mediation and Arbitration (CCMA).

 With the creation of the Federation of Unions of South Africa (FEDUSA) from the merger of the Federation of South African Labour Unions (FEDSAL) and several smaller unions in 1997, the three main union organizations were established.
 COSATU, with a membership of 1.8 million, is followed by FEDUSA with 560,000 members and NACTU with almost 400,000 members including the powerful mineworkers union.
 All three are affiliated with the International Trade Union Confederation.

 A fourth national trade union centre was formed in 2003.
 The Confederation of South African Workers' Unions (CONSAWU) is affiliated with the World Confederation of Labour (WCL).

 The 2006 ICFTU Annual Survey of violations of trade union rights noted South Africa:

 Serious violations were reported during the year, including the death of two workers killed by their employer in a wage dispute, and a striking farm worker killed by security guards.
 Protest strikes and demonstrations met with violent repression, such as the use of rubber bullets, which in the case of striking truck drivers, led to injuries.

 Labour and HIV/AIDS

 South Africa has one of the largest incidence of HIV/AIDS in the world, with a 2005 estimate of 5.5 million people living with HIV, 12.4% of its population.
 The trade union movement has taken a role in combating that pandemic.
 COSATU is a key partner in the Treatment Action Campaign (TAC), a registered charity and political force working to educate and promote understanding about HIV/AIDS, and to prevent new infections, as well as push for greater access to antiretrovirals.

 COSATU passed a resolution in 1998 to campaign for treatment.
 "It was clear to the labour movement at that time that its lowest paid members were dying because they couldn’t afford medicines," stated Theodora Steel, Campaigns Coordinator at COSATU.
 "We saw TAC as a natural ally in a campaign for treatment.
 We passed a formal resolution at our congress to assist and build TAC."

 Notwithstanding the formal alliance of COSATU with the ruling ANC, it has been at odds with the government by calling for the rollout of comprehensive public access to antiretroviral drugs.